Cozy Peach Kitchen

 • Great for more than tacos: enjoy the butternut squash black bean filling in burritos, quesadillas, in bowls, etc.

-If you're a fan of tacos, don't miss out on my roasted cauliflower tacos and jackfruit tacos.
+If you're a fan of tacos, don't miss out on my roasted cauliflower tacos and BBQ jackfruit tacos.

 Main ingredients